top of page

 Refereed Journal Articles, Commentaries, & Reviews

-Shore, M.J., Bukovsky, D.L., Pinheiro, S.G.V., Hancock, B.M., Liptrot, E.M., & Kuhlmeier, V.A. (under review).
-A Survey on the Challenges, Limitations, and Opportunities of Online Testing of Infants and Young Children during the COVID-19 Pandemic: Using our Experiences to Improve Future Practices.
+Shore, M.J., Bukovsky, D.L., Pinheiro, S.G.V., Hancock, B.M., Liptrot, E.M., & Kuhlmeier, V.A.
+(2023).
+A survey on the challenges, limitations, and opportunities of online testing of infants and young children during the COVID-19 pandemic: Using our experiences to improve future practices.
+Frontiers in Psychology, 14, 1160203. doi: 10.3389/fpsyg.2023.1160203

 ManyDogs, P., Alberghina, D., Bray, E., Buchsbaum, D., Byosiere, S., Espinosa, J., Gnanadesikan, G.E., Guran, C.-N. A., Hare, E., Horschler, D.J., Huber, L., Kuhlmeier, V.A., MacLean, E.L., Pelgrim, M.H., Perez, B., Ravid-Schurr, D., Rothkoff, L., Sexton, C.L., Silver, Z.A., & Stevens, J. R. (2023).
 ManyDogs Project: A big team science approach to investigating canine behavior and cognition.
-Comparative Cognition and Behavior Reviews.
+Comparative Cognition and Behavior Reviews, 18, 59-77.

 Karasewich, T.A., Hines, C., PInheiro, S.G.V., Buchenreider, N., Dunfield, K.A., & Kuhlmeier, V.A.
 (2023).
 Shyness as a barrier to prosocial behaviour: When do shy children help and comfort other people?
 Frontiers in Psychology, 14